/* Rambling Owl addition to remove page titles from blogs */

 In fairness I saw little rain during my brief visit nor 'thin wreaths of smoke upward curl'd'.
 Combi-boilers have probably put paid to that image.
 I turned left into the grassy sward surrounding the ruined castle and decided to test my mobility.
 I got out, grabbed my walking pole, and tested my weight.
 It wasn't too bad - I wasn't going to be giving Mr. Pink Tracksuit a run for his money but I could get around ok if I used my pole as a crutch.
 I wandered around the base of the ruined castle and looked for something to tell me of its history, but if there was an information board then I missed it.
 I discovered later that it is in fact a ruin of 16th century vintage - a hunting lodge built by Scottish kings.
 It made a great subject for a photograph, framed against the background of the little harbour with its flotilla of yachts.
 I noticed spotlights had been installed at strategic places and wondered if I would be here later to see it illuminated.

 I drove out of Lochranza intending to do a clockwise circuit of Arran using the A841, with a possible traverse over its centre if I could find one of the few roads on the map that seemed to allow me to do this.
 I climbed out of the harbour town and along the winding road that snaked through the mountains of the islands northern region.
 The road builders of Arran, justifiably proud of the scenery they enjoyed, incorporated regular lay-bys for people to pull in and admire the scenery, some of these even had park benches for their comfort and none of them possessed a parking meter.
 In fact during my whole stay in Kintyre I never once paid for the privilege of parking my car in some of the UK's most scenic locations - a stark contrast to my earlier Cornish holiday where my weekly parking budget almost ran into three figures.
 I was in no hurry, and the day was proving to be pleasantly sunny, so I edged my way around the coast, stopping by and by, until I reached the islands principal town of Brodick where I decided to get out and stretch my legs.
 Brodick is the centre for tourism on Arran but this in no way spoils its atmosphere.
 Even the main ferry port to mainland Ardrossan has not detracted from it's genial ambience.
-Brodick has its very own brewery, the Arran brewery, which produces Arran Blonde beer sold throughout the UK.
-There were more shops here than in Lochranza (actually there were no shops in Lochranza so the comparison is a little unfair) and I browsed along the high street peering into various windows.
-I found a curio shop - the sort of place that Sue loves to explore - and on impulse I decided to go inside and buy her a memento.
+Brodick has its very own brewery, the Arran brewery, which produces Arran Blonde beer, sold throughout the UK.
+Lochranza had offered no shops for the casual visitor but here there were plenty and I browsed along the high street peering into various windows.
+I found a curio shop - the sort of place that my wife Sue loves to explore - and on impulse I decided to go inside and buy her a memento.
 The cool interior was practically empty of customers.
 I cast a quick glance over to the two female shop assistants and wondered, briefly, why they were staring at me in such an odd and wary manner until I caught sight of myself in a large mirror.
-I was dressed in shabby, travel stained, walking gear, a peaked cap jammed on my head, unshaven for almost a week, and walking with a sinister limp.
-They probably thought that the ghost of Bill Sykes had walked in.
-I found a large scented candle and approached them.
+I was dressed in shabby, travel stained, walking gear, a peaked cap jammed on my head, unshaven for almost a week, and walking with a sinister limp: I didn’t radiate charm.

-Relief softened their faces and they became as friendly as if I were an elderly lady shopping for doyleys.
-I even had a cheery "Have a nice day" offered me as I walked out.
+"May I have this please?"
+I said in the friendliest tone I could muster whilst smiling at them benignly.
+Their suspicions removed they became cheerful and chatty and I had the obligatory "Have a nice day" offered me as I made my exit.
 I made my way to the green verge that sloped down to the waters edge and found a bench to rest for a while.
 I phoned Sue and tried to describe the scene before me.
 The 2,867 ft. peak of Goat Fell tumbled down into pine forests which in turn ran down to the edge of the town.
 I sat at one end of a pleasant pebble strewn bay and not far out into the water a large grey ship lay at anchor.
 Behind me the high street was buzzing pleasantly with the sound of people enjoying themselves punctuated by the occasional swish of a passing car.
-It was a nice relaxed sort of place, was Brodick, and it encouraged the visitor to just sit and watch the world go by.
-It would have been rude not to oblige.
+It was a nice relaxed sort of place, was Brodick, and it encourages the visitor to just sit and watch the world go by.

 Holy Isle at Lamlash